 Consider leaving parts of your property unmown to encourage insect reproduction.
 Plant an insectary garden to further encourage insects that in turn become food for bats and other helpful predators.

-Bats seek shaded sites to rest in during the day.
+Although bat houses are best placed where the sun will warm them, bats also seek shaded sites to rest in during the day.
 A hedge or a vine-covered wall can help bats with this need.

 Read more about bats and how to help them:

 In the highly readable The Secret Lives of Bats, ecologist Merlin Tuttle tells of his adventures in studying bats, and he describes all of the benefits that these much-maligned animals provide to our environment, as well as their fascinating daily lives, social structures and more.